00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Death, supreme.

-## Master Crafter
+# MASTER CRAFTER

 **Prerequisites:** 23 ranks in two different Craft skills.

 **Benefit:** Any object the deity creates is treated as a masterwork item, but uses the base item price (not the masterwork price) to determine time and cost required to create it.
-Any item the deity creates also has twice the hit points it would normally have, and its break DC is increased by +10.
+Any item the deity creates also has twice the hit points it would normally have, and its

+break DC is increased by +10.
 These benefits apply to walls, doors, and other components of buildings the deity creates, as well as smaller items.

 **Suggested Portfolio Elements:** Crafts, creation.

-## Mind Of The Beast
+# MIND OF THE BEAST

 The deity can make plants and animals sentient, and it can reduce sentient creatures to animal or plant form.

 **Benefit:** The deity can grant humanlike sentience to trees or animals.
 This sentience lasts a maximum of one day, and the sentient tree or animal obeys the deity's commands to the best of its ability.
 The deity can affect up to one creature per divine rank at once, but no more than that number each day.
 All must be within the deity's line of sight when first affected.

 Also, the deity can transmute any creature into a plant or animal of approximately the same size or up to two size categories smaller.
 The subject is allowed a Fortitude save (DC 10 + the deity's Charisma modifier + the deity's divine rank) to resist.
+Subjects

-Subjects turned into plants become objects.
+turned into plants become objects.
 Subjects turned into animals have the same abilities and statistics of the kind of animal the deity chooses.

 The Alter Reality ability can make either effect permanent.

 **Suggested Portfolio Elements:** Nature.

-## Possess Mortal
+# POSSESS MORTAL

 **Prerequisites:** Cha 29.

 **Benefit:** The deity can possess any mortal in any location the deity can sense.
 Unwilling mortals can attempt Will saves (DC 10 + the deity's Charisma modifier + the deity's rank).

 **Notes:** Spells that prevent possession block this ability if the mortal is unwilling.
 Likewise, spells that end possession drive out the deity if the mortal is unwilling.
-If the mortal is willing, however, the deity cannot be blocked or driven out, except by a divine shield or the use of the Alter Reality salient divine ability by a deity of higher rank.
+If the mortal is willing, however, the deity cannot be blocked or driven out, except by a divine

+shield or the use of the Alter Reality salient divine ability by a deity of higher rank.

 The possessed mortal effectively becomes an avatar of the deity.
 The deity can draw on all the possessed mortal's memories, and the deity senses what the mortal senses.
 Each mortal possessed counts as a remote location where the deity is sensing and communicating.
 A demigod can possess up to two mortals at a time, a lesser deity can possess up to five mortals at once, an intermediate deity can possess up to ten, and a greater deity can possess up to twenty mortals at once.